Do deer eat watermelon? Including (Rinds, Fruits, Vines)

 - Disrupts natural foraging behavior

-- Can attract too many deer
+- It can attract too many deer

 - Increases the risk of accidents